pradip2994/Project/README.md

 ![Screenshot 2023-09-14 122037](https://github.com/pradip2994/Project_k8_django_app/assets/124191442/a55dc990-16f1-4ad7-b8ff-9ca41317292d)

-The command minikube addons list is used to list the available addons and their statuses in your Minikube Kubernetes cluster.
+The command minikube addons list is used to list the available addons and their status in your Minikube Kubernetes cluster.
 This command provides information about which addons are currently enabled and which ones are disabled.

 ```
 $minikube addons list